apache/zeppelin/docs/interpreter/python.md

   </tr>
 </table>

-## Run Python in yarn cluster
+## Run Python interpreter in yarn cluster

-Zeppelin supports to run python interpreter in yarn cluster which means the python interpreter runs in the yarn container.
+Zeppelin supports to [run interpreter in yarn cluster](../quickstart/yarn.html) which means the python interpreter can run in a yarn container.
 This can achieve better multi-tenant for python interpreter especially when you already have a hadoop yarn cluster.

 But there's one critical problem to run python in yarn cluster: how to manage the python environment in yarn container.
-Because yarn cluster is a distributed cluster environemt which is composed many nodes, and your python interpreter can start in any node.
-It is not practical to manage python environment in each nodes.
+Because hadoop yarn cluster is a distributed cluster environment which is composed of many nodes, and your python interpreter can start in any node.
+It is not practical to manage python environment in each node beforehand.

-So in order to run python in yarn cluster, we would suggest you to use conda to manage your python environment, and Zeppelin can ship your codna environment to yarn container, so that each python interpreter can has its own python environment.
+So in order to run python in yarn cluster, we would suggest you to use conda to manage your python environment, and Zeppelin can ship your conda environment to yarn container, so that each python interpreter can have its own python environment without affecting each other.

+Python interpreter in yarn cluster only works for IPython, so make sure IPython's prerequisites are met.
+So make sure including the following packages in Step 1.

+* python
+* jupyter
+* grpcio
+* protobuf

 ### Step 1
-We would suggest you to use conda pack to create archives of conda environments, and ship it to yarn container.
-Otherwise python interpreter will use the python executable in PATH of yarn container.
+We would suggest you to use [conda-pack](https://conda.github.io/conda-pack/) to create archive of conda environment, and ship it to yarn container.
+Otherwise python interpreter will use the python executable file in PATH of yarn container.

-Here's one example of yml file which could be used to generate a conda environment with python 3 and some useful python libraries.
+Here's one example of yaml file which could be used to create a conda environment with python 3 and some useful python libraries.

-* Create yml file for conda environment, write the following content into file `env_python_3.yml`
+* Create yaml file for conda environment, write the following content into file `python_3_env.yml`

 ```text
 name: python_3_env